sguox002/leetcode/leetcode-all.md

 backtracking problem generally finds all sets required.
-It can also be used for counting. generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out.
+It can also be used for counting. generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.

+<<-488	Zuma Game    		39.2%	Hard
+a row of balls with color RYBGW, and you have several balls in hand. each time you can choose a ball at hand and put any place.
+If 3 or more consecutive you can remoe these balls. return the min balls insertion to empty all balls or -1 if impossible. dp intervals: insert a ball to form 3 or more consecutive, or waiting for connection, especially when you eliminate 3 and there is one more not eliminated. so greedy does not work. board<=16, hand<=5 board="RRWWRRBBRR”， hand="WB" first put B, since put W will eliminate R and remaining R cannot clear.
+RRWWRRBBRR->RRWWRRBBRWR->RRWWRRBBBRWR->RRWWRRRWR->RRWWWR->RRR->""
+or do dfs/backtracking without memo.
+- which one to go first, m!
+- which position to insert n+1 positions
+prune: impossible case, remove balls not appeared in board. skip insert identical position. size>mn, return;
+TLE (adding hashset to store seen string will avoid TLE), and also gives wrong answer for:
+"WWRRBBWW"
+"WRBRW"
+even the accepted version is not correct since it does not follow the rule.
+It uses some greedy approach to use two balls and each time only eliminate 3 balls even it has 3 more such balls.

+->>

 <<-491	Increasing Subsequences    		46.9%	Medium
 find all increasing subsequence with length>=2